Patrick Barclay

-Patrick Barclay is a Scottish sportswriter.
+Patrick Barclay (15 August 1947 – 12 February 2025) was a British journalist and sportswriter.

-Journalism career
+Early life

+Barclay was born on 15 August 1947, in London; his father was Hungarian-born actor Guy Deghy.
+He moved to Dundee at the age of 4, where he was raised by his mother.
+Barclay was educated at the High School of Dundee.

+Career

-Barclay started his career with The Guardian in the 1970s.
+Barclay started his reporting career with The Guardian in the early 1970s.
 When the newspaper The Independent was launched in 1986, he was appointed its first football correspondent.
 He joined The Observer in 1991, and became football correspondent of The Sunday Telegraph in 1996.
 He held the post for 12 years.

 Barclay joined The Times in February 2009 as its Chief Football Correspondent to replace Martin Samuel, who was joining the Daily Mail.
 Thus, Barclay became one of the few journalists to be the main writer for his discipline for all four quality newspaper groups in England: Times, Guardian-Observer, Telegraph, and Independent.
 Barclay left The Times in December 2011 due to cost-cutting measures.
 In January 2012, he started writing for the London Evening Standard.

-Barclay is a regular guest on the Sky Sports programme Sunday Supplement, and LBC 97.3's Saturday sports show "Scores".
+Barclay was a regular guest on the Sky Sports programme Sunday Supplement, and LBC 97.3's Saturday sports show "Scores".